sonyshankar2k/UserStory/README.md

 7) location of git hub and plnkr are listed below https://plnkr.co/edit/0uiPme1aPp7VqjIvqt1b?p=preview https://github.com/sonyshankar2k/UserStory
 Note:- I didn't get a chance to work on this till thursday.
-I travel to texas during weekend since my family lives here.
+My week days are hectic with travel.
+I just wanted to give you the reason why I took to respond in the 6 days.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.